One thing I was a little worried about when planning my Bora Bora trip was that it might be a bit boring.

 The majority of activities in Bora Bora are water-based and revolve around the turquoise lagoon with the towering green volcano, Mt Otemanu, sitting in the middle.

-My absolute favorite thing to do in Bora Bora is jump into the lagoon for a swim with some fish, rays and even reef sharks (don’t worry, the sharks are friendly).
+My absolute favorite thing to do in Bora Bora was to just jump into the lagoon for a swim with some fish, rays and even reef sharks (don’t worry, the sharks are friendly).

 You can even explore some vibrant coral reefs.
 At Conrad Bora Bora Nui, they have coral growing around the overwater bungalows themselves.